 Sometimes referred to as dessert guavas, pink- and red-fleshed guava varieties produce sweet, intensely fragrant fruit.
 A common variety is the 'Homestead' guava (Psidium guajava 'Homestead,' growing in USDA zones 9a to 11), which produces fruit with sweet, flavorful flesh featuring a deep salmon-pink color.

 'Detwiler' (Psidium guajava 'Detwiler,' USDA zones 9b to 11) stands out with its medium to large fruit, which is often 3 inches in diameter.
-The pale flesh ranges in color from yellowish to almost salmon pink and is noted for its sweetness and flavor.
-Another white- or yellow-fleshed variety that produces a heavy crop of large fruit is 'Sweet White Indonesian' (Psidium guajava 'Sweet White Indonesian,' USDA zones 9b to 11).
-It is a fast-growing variety noted for its tasty, 4-inch-diameter fruit.
+The pale flesh ranges from yellowish to almost salmon pink and is noted for its sweetness and flavor.
+Another variety that produces a heavy crop of large fruit is 'Sweet White Indonesian' (Psidium guajava 'Sweet White Indonesian,' USDA zones 9b to 11).
+It's a fast-growing variety noted for its tasty, 4-inch-diameter fruit.

 Guava Tree Relatives